Take Advantage of Resources in your High School

 Financial Aid Resources

 The Office of Student Financial Aid (OSFA) provides resources to help students find financial assistance.
 In addition, students with disability-related expenses may contact OSFA to have their additional expenses considered.
 See the Cost of Attendance page for more information.

 Once you’ve been accepted to UGA, you can register for services.
 To request disability accommodations or services, please contact the DRC at 706-542-8719 to talk with a coordinator or to schedule an appointment.

-You can also begin the process of registering with the DRC by completing the Request for Services Form and fax it to the DRC Office at 706-542-7719, along with any documentation you may have.
+You can also begin the process of registering with the DRC by completing the Student Application and submitting any documentation you may have.

 The Disability Resource Center will review any documentation you have (psychological education evaluation, IEP or 504 Plan, letter from a specialist).

 You can fax this documentation to the DRC Office at 706-542-7719 or bring it with you when you meet with a Coordinator.

 Many students have to take placement exams in order to register for certain classes.
 You may be exempt from the exams, so be sure to review the requirements before scheduling an exam.